-Megan shares with us her plus size water birth story of her third child.
+Megan shares with us her plus size water birth story of her third child born at home.

 After almost seven years of begging and pleading with my husband, he agreed that we could try for a third baby the following fall.
 Low and behold, two weeks later I got a positive pregnancy test.